 Fixed-rate annuities are the lowest-risk annuity type, so they generally offer the lowest returns.
 However, you can earn more than the minimum if the insurer’s investments perform better than expected.
 And if they don’t, the insurer absorbs the loss.
 Either way, annunities provide predictable, guaranteed income during your retirement, with next to no risk of losing the money you invest.

 Just as the U.S. Treasury issues bonds to raise money, corporations also issue bonds.
 They’re riskier than U.S. bonds since there is always the chance that the company could go bankrupt.
 If it does, however, bondholders are paid before stockholders, so corporate bonds are less risky than stocks.

-Because a bond can sell at, above or below its par value, the investor can compare bonds by looking at the yield to maturity.
-This is the annual return on the bond’s face value if you hold it to maturity, and it’s calculated using a formula that takes into account the coupon rate, the face value, the price you pay for the bond.
+A bond can sell at, above or below its par value, but the investor can compare bonds by looking at the yield to maturity.
+This is the annual return on the bond’s face value if you hold it to maturity, and it’s calculated using a formula that takes into account the coupon rate, the face value, the price you paid and the maturity.

-Here’s an example, if you pay $1,000 for a $1,000 bond that matures in 10 years with a coupon rate of 4.00%, you’ll get $40 in interest every year — paid as $20 every six months because bond interest is paid twice a year.
-Because the bond is sold at par value, the yield to maturity is 4%, equal to the coupon rate.
+Here’s an example: If you pay $1,000 for a $1,000 bond that matures in 10 years and has a coupon rate of 4.00%, you’ll get $40 in interest every year — paid as $20 every six months because bond interest is paid twice a year.
+Because the bond was sold at par value, the yield to maturity is 4%, equal to the coupon rate.
 Had you paid $900 for the bond, you’d still receive 4.00% interest each year, but because you bought the bond at a discount, the yield is higher — 5.31% in this case.